 Laurie Moline is a communications professional, wife of a Fortune 500 executive and founder of a career-based mentoring program in Canton, Ohio.
 Kris Carter is an innercity kid with big goals and dreams, but also fighting the trap of "street thinking" that helped him survive his childhood and adolescence.
-Through their three-year mentoring relationship, Laurie has helped Kris build his path out of poverty by providing opportunities,connections, love and support.
+Through their four-year mentoring relationship, Laurie has helped Kris build his path out of poverty by providing opportunities,connections, love and support.
 Kris has provided Laurie with insight into his world and access to people who she has built life-changing friendships with that are helping transform the Canton community.
-As a 20 year old father parenting and paying child support for two daughters, Kris's journey is not easy.
+As a 21year old father parenting and paying child support for two daughters, Kris's journey is not easy.
 Over the course of their mentoring relationship, Laurie and Kris have dealt with college struggles, paternity issues, substance abuse, racial biases, family instability, mental health issues, and homelessness.
-Their relationship went through a period of fracture and then repair.
+Their relationship went through periods of fracture and then repair.
 But each experience has led to greater understanding of what mentors, schools and communities need to do to help young adults climb the ladder out of poverty.
 Through honest conversation and personal stories, Laurie and Kris will share their inspiring advice on how to build bridges between worlds in order to create more connected communities.

 About Laurie Moline